Queensland Camping

 75 Mile Beach

-While you’re out and about exploring all the K’gari things to see, you’ll no doubt be spending a bit of time on 75 Mile Beach – K’gari’s very own highway!
+While exploring all the K’gari attractions, you’ll undoubtedly spend some time on 75 Mile Beach—K’gari’s very own highway!
 Located on the island’s eastern side, 75 Mile Beach runs from the tip to the top and is one epic beach drive.

-Along the 120km stretch of beach, you’ll find many K’gari major tourist attractions, including the gorgeous coloured sands.
-The coloured sands result from thousands of years of erosion and include colours such as yellow, red, orange and brown.
-Other attractions along here include the Maheno shipwreck, Pinnacles and the Champagne Pools (see more about these places below).
+Along the 120-kilometer stretch of beach, you’ll find many of K’gari’s major tourist attractions, including the gorgeous coloured sands.
+Coloured sands result from thousands of years of erosion and include colours such as yellow, red, orange, and brown.
+Other attractions along here include the Maheno shipwreck, Pinnacles, and the Champagne Pools (see more about these places below).

 You’re also likely to see a range of wildlife along 75 Mile Beach, including the local dingos.
-But keep your eyes peeled, turtles are often seen here as well as whales during the migration session.
+However, during the migration season, keep a watch out for turtles and whales.

 Before you set out on 75 Mile Beach, be sure to check the tide times for K’gari and only drive on the beach outside 2 hours of either side of high tide.